 Setting up a marine farm

-Find out how to establish a new marine farm.
+Find out how to set up a new marine farm for aquaculture.

-This process covers aquaculture below the mean high-water mark, including farming of fish, shellfish, and seaweed.
+This page covers commercial aquaculture below the mean high-water mark ("marine farms").
+This includes farming of:

-Setting up a land-based farm above mean high water mark (including those that use seawater) follows a different process.
+Setting up a farm above the mean high-water mark ("land-based farms") follows a different process

 Find out which species can be farmed

-Undaria pinnatifida can be farmed with approval from us in certain areas that already have heavy growth of this seaweed.
+You can farm Undaria with approval from Fisheries New Zealand.
+You can only farm it in certain areas that already have heavy growth of it.

-- Read about rules for farming Undaria [PDF, 1.5 MB]
+Read about rules for farming Undaria [PDF, 521 KB]